BravoMando/LearnVulkan/README.md

     12. complete pipeline layout create info struct and create a pipeline layout
         + `.setLayoutCount` is the number of descriptor sets included in the pipeline layout.
         + `.pSetLayouts` is a pointer to an array of `VkDescriptorSetLayout` objects.
         + `.pushConstantRangeCount` is the number of push constant ranges included in the pipeline layout.
+Push constants is another way of passing dynamic values to shaders.
         + `.pPushConstantRanges` is a pointer to an array of `VkPushConstantRange` structures defining a set of push constant ranges for use in a single pipeline layout.
 In addition to descriptor set layouts, a pipeline layout also describes how many push constants can be accessed by each stage of the pipeline.
     13. at last, complete graphics pipeline create info struct
         1. shader stages